Guayama, Puerto Rico: History

 During the early years of the Spanish colonization, the region known today as Guayama was inhabited by Taíno native people.
 The indigenous population in this area decreased due to slavery and migration to the Lesser Antilles.
 The following centuries, the region was under attack from the Taíno rebellion, Caribs and pirates.
 The town was founded on January 29, 1736, as San Antonio de Padua de Guayama by then Spanish Governor Matías de Abadía, although there is knowledge of it being populated by native people as early as 1567.
 It was Governor Don Tomás de Abadía who officially declared Guayama a "pueblo" (town) with the name of San Antonio de Padua de Guayama.
 That same year the Catholic church in town, San Antonio de Padua, was declared a Parish.
 In 1776, Guayama had 200 houses, the church and a central plaza and the total population was approximately 5,000 villagers.
 Construction on Guayama's Parroquial church of San Antonio de Padua began in 1827 and was completed 40 years later.
 In 1828 the construction of the King's House (Casa del Rey) was completed and the church was rebuilt as well.

-Earlier that year, Guayama was hit by a terrible fire that destroyed 57 houses and 9 huts.
+On April 11, 1832. the Guayama Pueblo was destroyed by fire that burned down 57 houses and 9 huts.
+The reconstruction of the pueblo followed the rules for all Latin American cities found in the “Compilation of Laws of the Indies,” published in 1680.
+Streets were laid out in a perfect grid, with straight streets oriented north and south, east and west.
+The central plaza and the blocks to its east and west are rectangular; almost all the other blocks are square.

 Guayama territorial order was altered at different times through the years.
 Some of the most populated neighborhoods were segregated to form new towns.
 Patillas was established in 1811 as an independent municipality.
 In 1831, the territory comprised the neighborhoods: Algarrobos, Ancones, Arroyo, Carreras, Guayama Pueblo, Guamaní, Jobos, Machete, and Yaurel.
 Later, Arroyo was divided into Arroyo Este and Arroyo Oeste and neighborhoods emerged: Pozo Hondo, Palmas de Aguamanil, Caimital, Pitajayas, Cuatro Calles, Sabana Eneas, Palmas, and Salinas.
 The latter had been segregated from Coamo.

 In 1855, Arroyo was separated to become an independent municipality, taking the neighborhoods: Ancones, Arroyo, Yaurel, Pitajaya, and Cuatro Calles.
 By 1878, Guayama was a department head including: Comerío (then Sabana del Palmar), Cidra, Cayey, Salinas, Arroyo, San Lorenzo (then called Hato Grande), Aguas Buenas, Caguas, Gurabo, and Juncos.
 The development continued with the construction of the town cemetery in 1844, the slaughterhouse and meat market in 1851, and a wooden theater of two levels in 1878.
 By then Guayama had fourteen sugar plantations operating with steam engines and three with ox mills.
 Also practiced in this municipality was the exploitation of lead mines by the company "La Estrella", owned by Miguel Planellas, as well as the mineral galena, by the company "La Rosita", owned by Antonio Aponte.
 In 1881, Guayama is declared a Villa (First Order Municipality).